Henkebenk/Sons-Of-The-Forest-Save-Game-Companion/README.md

   This program allows you to edit Sons of the Forest savefiles for different functions like regrowing trees or reviving companions.

 ## Prerequisites
-  **Newest version contains automatic backup function, yay!**
   In order to use this program, you will need to have JDK 19 installed on your system.
 You can grab a copy of it from the following link: https://www.oracle.com/java/technologies/javase/jdk19-archive-downloads.html (Without this you will get a the error message "A Java exception has occured" when running the .jar file)

+## Features
+### Player
+* The ability to change stats such as Health, Energy and rest
+* Add/remove ammunition and throwables

+### Companions
+* The ability to change stats such as Health, Energy and Affection
+* Revive them if they have died
+* Teleport them to the player
+* Teleport them to each other
+* Show their inventory

+### Enviroment
+* The ability to regrow all trees and plants
+* Regrow only stumps that you left
+* Load the enviroment state from another save

+### Other
+* The menu (since Beta 1.0.4) has an automatic backup system, meaning it creates a backup of your save when pressing the "save changes" button
+* The ability to change game difficulty (Not fully implemented)

 ## .jar VS .exe

-  If you have issues with the .jar version, grab the .exe version instead, place it in the same directory
+  If you have issues with the .jar version, grab the .exe version instead, and place it in the same directory

 ## Usage
   Download the SOTF-SGC.jar file from the repository.